hashicorp/nomad/website/source/docs/drivers/docker.html.md

 need a higher degree of isolation between processes for security or other reasons, it is recommended to use full virtualization like [QEMU](/docs/drivers/qemu.html).

+## Docker For Mac Caveats

+Docker For Mac runs docker inside a small VM and then allows access to parts of the host filesystem into that VM.
+At present, nomad uses a syslog server bound to a unix socket within a path that both the host and the VM can access to forward log messages back to nomad.
+But at present, Docker For Mac does not work for unix domain sockets (https://github.com/docker/for-mac/issues/483) in one of these shared paths.

+As a result, using nomad with the docker driver on OS X/macOS will work, but no logs will be available to nomad.
+Users must use the native docker facilities to examine the logs of any jobs running under docker.

+In the future, we will resolve this issue, one way or another.